CHAMONIX CITY GUIDE

 With paragliding, helicopter rides, sledding and endless hiking opportunities, there's plenty of things to in Chamonix all year round.
 The offseason can be the most affordable time to visit, and you'll find there are still plenty of activities running throughout summer.
 Beginning in Chamonix, the Haute Route is an alpine track that takes you 180km into Zermatt, Switzerland, and can be carried out both on skis and foot.
 Photo walks run by locals are available year-round.
 These help you to get to know the location just as a dweller would, and can include igloo hosting, snowshoeing and plenty of gastronomic distractions in the form of hot fondue and warming stews.

-Discover the beautiful sights of Chamonix and France by catching our Dover to Calais crossing.
+Discover the beautiful sights of Chamonix by catching our ferry to France.